apstevens/finalbell-api/CSV-SYNC-SETUP.md

 # CSV Sync Setup Guide

-This guide explains how to set up and use the automatic CSV synchronization system for Playwell products.
+This guide explains how to set up and use the automatic CSV synchronization system for muaythai-boxing.com products.

 ## Overview

-The CSV sync system automatically downloads the latest product data from Playwell's FTP server daily.
+The CSV sync system automatically downloads the latest product data from muaythai-boxing.com daily.
 It includes:

 - **Automatic daily sync** via scheduler
 - **Manual sync endpoint** for immediate updates